 Sakai course sites are automatically created and populated with course and roster information from LOCUS.
 This feed occurs twice daily.
 The Sakai Administrative Schedule provides key dates for each academic term.
-ITS will be increasing the course retention practice from 18-months to 2-years for all course sites in Sakai starting in May 2018.
-A regular practice of deleting course sites greater than two years old will occur in subsequent years after the conclusion of the spring semester to avoid incremental costs for content that is no longer used.
+In May 2018, Loyola increased its course retention practice from 18 months to 2 years for all Sakai course sites.
+A regular practice of deleting course sites greater than two years old will occur after each spring semester to avoid incremental costs for content that is no longer used.
 A permanent record of final grades is maintained in LOCUS.

 Faculty, students, and staff are issued a universal ID upon admittance or hire by Loyola.
 It is identifiable as the first part of a Loyola email address (e.g., uniqueID@luc.edu).
 This ID is used to access most institutional systems including Sakai.
 University policy for graduating students is to delete IDs after two years unless a student opts in for Email for Life.
 The policy is very similar for students who do not complete their program of studies.
 IDs are deleted two years after the last semester completed.
 Faculty and staff IDs are deleted immediately after an individual leaves the University.
 Retirees can retain their ID after employment by submitting the appropriate request with Human Resources.

 The goal is to keep the Sakai student view focused on the active academic term(s).
 Twice a year completed course sites are unpublished and removed from the student view.
 In February, the previous Fall and J-Term courses are unpublished.
 In October, the previous Winter, Spring, and Summer courses are unpublished.
 Please refer to the Sakai Administrative Schedule for specific dates.
 These courses remain visible to faculty and can be republished within the 2-year window as defined by the Course Site Retention policy above.